QuantumMeeracle/RFID-Anomaly-Detection/README.md

 ## 🎯 Project Overview

-An intelligent security system that combines **RFID technology** with **machine learning** to provide real-time anomaly detection for high-value assets.
+An intelligent security system that combines **RFID technology** to provide real-time anomaly detection for high-value assets.
 This production-grade solution demonstrates the seamless integration of IoT sensors with cloud-based AI, deployed entirely on Google Cloud Platform.

 ---